 All of the above must be present in order for the committee to be quorate.
-Where there is a split decision, the Chair shall have the casting vote.
 No individual who has any connection with the case to be heard may serve on the AMC or act as its Secretary.

 Procedure

 20. In the case of an assessment taking place in an Examination Hall or class-test venue or equivalent, any incident of alleged academic misconduct shall be reported immediately, with evidence, to the Academic Registrar or nominee.
 In the case of other assessed work, any circumstances which appear to an examiner to suggest that a student has committed any act of academic misconduct shall be reported immediately to the module leader, and to the AIL and Secretary of the MAMC for the School responsible for the module and subsequent action shall be taken in accordance with paragraphs 8 and 9 above.